chandanhpcic/docs/source/manual/firmware.rst

 Firmware
 ==========================

-In the firmware section you can keep your OPNsense up to date and have the ability to install additional software.
+In the firmware section you can keep your Reticen8 up to date and have the ability to install additional software.

 --------------------------------